girlscript/winter-of-contributing/Python/README.md

 7. Use cases of Python
 8. Virtual Environment
 9. Operators
+10. Some More Data Structures
-10. List\_&_Matrix
+11. List\_&_Matrix
-11. Objects in Python
+12. Objects in Python
-12. Stack and Queue
+13. Stack and Queue
-13. Loop Break
+14. Loop Break
-14. Decorators
+15. Decorators
-15. Functions
+16. Functions
-16. What_is_Filter_in_python
+17. What_is_Filter_in_python
-17. OOP-Class
+18. OOP-Class
-18. Advanced function-reduce()
+19. Advanced function-reduce()
-19. Advanced Function - Zip
+20. Advanced Function - Zip
-20. List Comprehension
+21. List Comprehension
-21. Advanced function-map()
+22. Advanced function-map()
-22. What is Automation?
+23. What is Automation?
-23. Args and Kwargs
+24. Args and Kwargs
-24. Web_Scraping
+25. Web_Scraping